lirenzhucn/toy-todo-list/README.md

 The application is production-ready with:

 - Multi-stage Docker builds for optimized images
-- Non-root user execution for security
+- Non-root user execution in container for security
 - Health checks and monitoring
 - Volume persistence for database
 - Single container deployment

 ## Future Work

-- User management and auth
-- Separate deployment for frontend and backend
+- Separate deployment for frontend and backend (for separate scalability)
+- Cookie auth instead of JWT
+- Additional authentication features (password reset, email verification, OAuth support, etc.)
+- Real-time notifications
+- Advanced filtering and search capabilities
+- Integration with other tools like calendar apps